Skip to main content

 snowflakeaircon.sg

-Drips only on humid days: drain pipe sagged and water pools inside
+Drips only on humid days: mineral buildup narrows the drain

 A wall unit in an older home dripped only on humid days.
 The owner feared a cracked drain pipe inside the wall that would need hacking.
-But a crack drips at a steady rate, whatever the weather.
-Dripping tied to humidity points somewhere else.
+But a crack drips at a steady rate whatever the weather, so humidity-linked dripping points elsewhere.

 Case summary